fishcu/sgs-shader/README.md

 - Choose a lower-resolution preset.
 The default of 9x9 outputs a 4k vertical resolution image for 240p input.
 - Turn off scanline bleeding.
 This reduces the number of samples for each pixel dramatically.
 - Any setting that decreases the spot size will increase the performance: Increase hardness, decrease thicknesses, or decrease wideness.
-- TODO: Add!
-Switch to a preset that operates in sRGB space directly instead of linear space, marked with "nolin_".
+- Switch to a preset that operates in sRGB space directly instead of linear space.
+These are located in the "no_color_space_changes_presets" subdirectory and are marked with "nolin_".
 This decreases the quality of blending somewhat and gains some minimal performance.
+This also disables overshoot effects implictly.

 # Settings overview
 These settings can be changed in the menu at Shaders -> Shader Parameters after loading a preset.